microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU5.md

 |Java SDK  |Java for Linux SDK  | 1.0.6 |
 |Service Fabric PowerShell and CLI | AzureRM PowerShell Module  <br> SFCTL |  0.3.15  <br> 11.0.1 |

+## Key Announcements
+Starting 9.0.1155.9590, the Service Fabric runtime will include a configuration setting that prevents access from Docker containers(deployed as Service Fabric applications) to WireServer endpoint.
+The setting, "Setup/BlockAccessToWireServer", is supported for Service Fabric clusters deployed on Azure VMs, Windows, and Linux, and defaults to 'false' (access is permitted).
+Please note that enabling this setting might break containerized services that rely on access to WireServer - which is uncommon.

 ## Service Fabric Feature and Bug Fixes